miyo6032/Wireframe-Space/Wireframe Space/README.txt

+This is a work-in-progress game by Michael Yoshimura It is an abstract space shooter, in which you can build your ship piece by piece!

 Controls:

 'a' and 'd' to rotate your ship, and 'w' to move forward. 'space' to boost if you have a boost module.